-This is one of the best smooth masonry paints that come with exceptional waterproofing qualities, breathability, and elasticity.
+This is one of the best smooth masonry paints that come with waterproofing qualities.

-The paint is known for its colourfast and crack bridging ability which means it does not fade color or crack away by harsh UV sun rays.
+The paint is also known for its exceptional breathability, elasticity, colorfast, and cracks bridging ability which means it does not fade color or crack away by harsh UV sun rays.

 Rust-Oleum also offers a textured version (Mathys Paracem Quartz) which is highly suitable for internal and external use.

 Then there is also a Mathys Murfill Quartz Anti-Pollution and Corrosion-proof paint that is one of the best choices for industrial environments.

 If you are in search of a good textured masonry paint these can be your best solution.

 How Much Paint Do I Need & How to Apply the Paint Correctly?